-No, we believe that every student who has demonstrated a drive to succeed and an aptitude to learn (in his or her studies or in the workplace) should be given an opportunity to apply regardless of what s/he majored in.
-Also, several of our graduate certificate programs do not require a bachelor's degree.
+Yes, you do not need to have a bachelor's degree or background in computer science.
+You do need a bachelor's degree -- in any discipline -- from a regionally-accredited educational institution in the U.S. (or international equivalent).
+We believe that every student who has demonstrated a drive to succeed and an aptitude to learn (in his or her studies or in the workplace) should be given an opportunity to apply regardless of what s/he majored in.

-No, our programs do not currently require either the GMAT or the GRE as an entrance requirement.
+No, our graduate programs do not require either the GMAT or the GRE as an entrance requirement.
+However, you do need to have a cumulative GPA of at least 2.7 as an entrance requirement.

 Yes, you may take GPS classes during the optional summer terms which run over the course of seven weeks from the last week in May/first week in June until the middle of July each year.
-Classes meet two nights each week (either Monday/Wednesday or Tuesday/Thursday).
+However, summer classes meet two nights each week (either Monday and Wednesday nights OR Tuesday and Thursday nights).

 Most classes have 20 - 25 students.
 This allows students and faculty to build relationships and to network with other IT/IS professionals.

 Typically it takes most graduate students 2.5 to 3.5 years to finish.
 This will depend on which master's degree you choose to complete and how many classes you take each semester.
-You may take one to three classes per semester.
+Most students take one or two classes per semester.
 We also understand if circumstances require you to take a semester off.

 Yes, all applicants pay the same amount for fees and tuition regardless of residency or citizenship status.